 Nine players honored for defensive excellence at their positions

-ST. PETERSBURG, Fla. -- Minor League Baseball and Rawlings Sporting Goods Company, Inc., today announced the nine recipients of the 2017 Rawlings Gold Glove Award® for defensive excellence.
-The winners at each position were selected from players in the 10 domestic-based, full-season Minor Leagues.
-Each player will receive his own Rawlings Gold Glove Award, modeled after the iconic award given to Major League Baseball's top defensive players, during the 2018 season.
+ST. PETERSBURG, Fla. -- Minor League Baseball and Rawlings Sporting Goods Company, Inc., announced today Minor League Baseball's recipients of the 2015 Rawlings Gold Glove Award® for defensive excellence at their positions.
+The honorees were selected among qualifying players from the 10 domestic-based, full-season Minor Leagues.
+Each player will receive his own Rawlings Gold Glove Award, modeled after the iconic award given to Major League Baseball's top defensive players, during the 2016 season.

 "Congratulations to the nine outstanding Minor League Baseball players who deservedly won the 2015 Rawlings Gold Glove Award," said Mike Thompson, executive vice president and general manager of baseball for St. Louis-based Rawlings.
 "Minor League Baseball is and will always continue to be a great partner of Rawlings, and we knew the Rawlings Gold Glove Award would be a popular goal for many young players when we decided to rekindle this award platform in 2011."

 "Each year, it is a privilege to recognize the top defensive players in Minor League Baseball and honor them with a Rawlings Gold Glove Award®," said Pat O'Conner, President & CEO of Minor League Baseball.
 "All nine of these players displayed extraordinary skills at their positions this season, and on behalf of Minor League Baseball, I congratulate them on this outstanding accomplishment."

 The 2015 Minor League Baseball recipients of the Rawlings Gold Glove Award® are as follows:

 2015 Minor League Baseball Rawlings Gold Glove Award® Winners